 The course interprets the economic, social and political history of USA from the earliest period.
 It provides an explanation of what happened and why.
-The course helps prepare students to develop the historical knowledge and the skills necessary to interpret the past with clarity.
-The student will understand and will be able to use the methods of historical enquiry.
+The course helps prepare students to develop the historical knowledge and the skills necessary to interpret the past.
+The student will be able to use the methods of historical enquiry.
 The student will be able to analyse past events, and attempt to objectively determine the patterns of cause and effect.